default delta

 The River Tunnel

 The River Tunnel art installation is featured in the 1,000-foot long Central Tunnel connecting concourses A and B. The art installation was inspired by the beauty of Utah and reflects the rivers that flow through the state’s mountains and canyons.
 Artist Gordon Huether has created a completely immersive experience—from the terrazzo flooring to the blue ceiling, walls and lighting—to create a cohesive, congruous experience for passengers.
 The art installation is fabricated in the same fashion as The Canyon, which is a membrane sculpture made up of individual “fins” that have an aluminum frame wrapped with a Tweave Duratech 570C fabric material and enclosed with a zipper along the spine back.
 LED lighting is projected onto the fins in tones of blue.
-A curated travel-themed music playlist will play a 100-song playlist through 150 high quality speakers.
+A curated travel-themed music playlist features a 100-song playlist through 150 high quality speakers.
 Click here to see the River Tunnel Fact Sheet.

 For renderings of The New SLC art installations, go to https://gordonhuether.com/salt-lake-city-international-airport.